scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 egress interface ID identifies the interface on which the packet is destined to leave the AS, but the connection is broken to.

-Recipients can use this information to route around broken data-plane inside an AS.
+Recipients can use this information to route around a broken data plane inside an AS.

 ## Informational Messages {#scmp-information}